Patchwork Girl (hypertext)

-Patchwork Girl is a work of electronic literature by American author Shelley Jackson.
+Patchwork Girl or a Modern Monster by Mary/Shelley and Herself is a work of electronic literature by American author Shelley Jackson.
 It was written in Storyspace and published by Eastgate Systems in 1995.
 It is often discussed along with Michael Joyce's afternoon, a story as an important work of hypertext fiction.

 "Shelley Jackson's brilliantly realized hypertext Patchwork Girl is an electronic fiction that manages to be at once highly original and intensely parasitic on its print predecessors."

 Plot and structure

-Jackson's Patchwork Girl tells the story through illustrations of parts of a female body that are stitched together through text and image.
+Jackson's Patchwork Girl tells the story through illustrations of parts of a female body stitched together through text and image.
 The narrative of the story is divided into five segments, titled: "a Graveyard", "a Journal", "a Quilt", "a Story", and "& broken accents."
+These five sections each use a different structure and are written in a different style.
 The goal of the piece is to not only make the reader realize the structure of the Patchwork Girl as a whole but also realize all the pieces that must be "patched" together in order to create one unified structure.
 Each segment leads down a trail that takes the story in multiple directions through various linking words and images.
 Jackson uses recurring graveyard imagery in order to continually invite the reader to resurrect Mary Shelley's monster.

-In Mary Shelley's original, Victor Frankenstein begins the creation of a female companion for his monster, but destroys the second effort prior to completion.
+In Mary Shelley's original, Victor Frankenstein begins the creation of a female companion for his monster but destroys the second effort prior to completion.
 In Jackson's version, the female monster is completed by Mary Shelley herself.
 The woman and her creation become lovers; the creature then travels to America, where she pursues a variety of adventures before disintegrating after a 175-year lifetime.
 Individual sections also explore the lives of some of the women whose corpses contributed body parts to the creature.
-The work is an oft-cited example of cyberfeminism—"If you want to see the whole," one passage reads, "you will have to piece me together yourself."
-Furthermore, Jackson's use of hypertext "enables us to recognize the degree to which the qualities of collage—particularly those of appropriation, assemblage, concatenation, and the blurring of limits, edges, and borders—characterize a good deal of the way we conceive of gender and identity."
+The work is an often-cited example of cyberfeminism— "If you want to see the whole," one passage reads, "you will have to sew me together yourself."
+Furthermore, Jackson's use of hypertext "enables us to recognize the degree to which the qualities of collage— particularly those of appropriation, assemblage, concatenation, and the blurring of limits, edges, and borders— characterize a good deal of the way we conceive of gender and identity."